Get ready to explore the world of birds!

 They will take place once a month.
 The details will be announced on our social media handles as well as updated on this blog post.
 These sessions are specifically designed for children, they will specify an age group and will require registration to attend.
 Since there will be limited seats at each event, we will accept participants on a first come first serve basis with a preference for the desired age group mentioned in the details.

-The walks will be free of cost but a Rs.
-107 fee (per child) will be charged for the educational materials (pocket guide, games, stickers) provided as part of the activities.
+The walks will be free of cost but a fee will be charged for the educational materials (pocket guide, games, stickers) provided as part of the activities.
 This will have to be done at the time of registration.
 Adults accompanying the child need not pay the fee.

-We will post details of the upcoming session soon.
+We will post details of the next walk in March.
 Here are the details of the previous sessions.

 Bird Walk at JP Park, Mathikere